EMRD95/.ascii-idle/README.md

 # Details

-Asciidle uses lolcat and xprintidle as dependencies, will install from the script.
+Asciidle uses lolcat, xdotool, wget and xprintidle as dependencies, will install from the script.

 Asciidle uses xprintidle to start the script when the user is idle for x amount of times (no keyboard input detected).